on-api/on-api/2.6.0/spec_sp/contacts.md

 # Contact information for end customers

-The API enables the CO to request contact information for an end customer from the SP.
+The endpoint enables the CO to request contact information for an end customer from the SP.

 ## Usage